MiddletonCommunityVoice/services-list/content/gp-surgeries/Walk-in-Centres.md

 ## Other Out of hours Services
 - Use the GP 7 day access service.
 - See 7 day access in this directory
-- Dial 111 for advice
+- Dial 111 for help and advice
 - Via BARDOC

 **DIAL 999 in life and death emergency**